 There are limited US PE volumes that go to contract customers in China but this could change.
 PE consumption in China is growing at an average annual rate of 8-10%.
 In 2017, it stood at 27.4m tonnes, an increase of 10.9% from the previous year, much faster than the country’s 6.9% GDP expansion.

 Meanwhile, the ban on waste plastics imports that took effect this year is also expected to boost demand for virgin PE resins.
 In 2017, the country imported 1.9m tonnes of polyethylene (PE) wastes, and 1m tonnes of other types of plastic wastes, according to China Customs data.

 China had relied on imports for more than 43% (11.8m tonnes) of its PE requirements last year, representing a growth of 18.6%.
 In January, it took in 1.29m tonnes of PE, according to official data.

-Concerns about a possible trade war between the US and China – following the US’ imposition of tariff on imports of 25% on steel and 10% on aluminium – are unlikely to affect the PE market, at least for the time being, industry sources said.
+Concerns about a possible trade war between the US and China – following the US’ imposition of tariff on imports of 25% on steel and 10% on aluminium – are unlikely to affect the PE market, industry sources said.